 Typical examples of A2P SMS include banking notifications, critical alerts, SMS-based two factor authentication, automatic booking confirmations, loyalty programs and marketing notifications etc. Online reservation systems, different corporate platforms and support services have deployed A2P SMS to increase efficiency and improve communication.
 Financial institutions have been using A2P SMS for over 15 years, by delivering automated, event-based SMS notifications to their clients’ mobile phones.
 Examples include anti-fraud alerts, balance statements, payment reminders, withdrawal notifications.

 The most popular modes of using A2P messaging are SMS API integration, access via a web interface (by obtaining a username and password), or the deployment of a professional enterprise solution.

-The alphanumeric sender ID technology allows the sender to send messages using a custom, recogniseable senders constructed from any combination of numeric and alpha characters (0-9, a-z, A-Z, _).
+The alphanumeric sender ID technology allows the sender to send messages using a custom, recognizable sender ID constructed from any combination of numeric and alpha characters (0-9, a-z, A-Z, _).

-Therefore, an alphanumeric sender ID is much more recognisable by users so they can identify the sender more easily.
-This way, the sender ID can be used to present anything from a company name to a name of any government organisation.
+Therefore, an alphanumeric sender ID is much more recognizable by users so they can identify the sender more easily.
+This way, the sender ID can be used to present anything from a company name to a name of any government organization.
 However, the receiver of the message can`t reply to a message sent with an alphanumeric sender ID.